Harry Potter y la piedra filosofal

 Difficulty to acquire: 10/10

-The translation was done by Xesús González Rato who is considered to be one of the most important and best translators in the Asturian language.
-Rato had previously translated other important work for Ediciones Trabe such as Asterix, The Rabbit Who Wants to Fall Asleep, The Neverending Story, and Ender’s Game.
-Trabe put a lot of trust in his knowledge to produce an exceptional Harry Potter translation—indeed, one professional Asturian linguist told me that it was an “excellent translation.”
+The translation was handled by Xesús González Rato, one of the most respected literary translators working in Asturian.
+Rato had previously translated titles such as Asterix, The Rabbit Who Wants to Fall Asleep, The Neverending Story, and Ender’s Game—and was trusted to bring Harry Potter faithfully into the Asturian language.
+One professional linguist I spoke with described his work on this edition as “an excellent translation.”